kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 3. The element has been given its own compositing layer. (it may be forced by using a "go faster" hack like `transform: translate3d`)

 > More knowledge about GPU:
-> 1. The Graphic Processing Unit (GPU) is an electronic subsystem within a computer that was originally specialized for processing graphics.
-However, in the past 10 years, it has evolved towards a more flexible architecture allowing developers to implement many types of algorithms, not just render 3D graphics.
-These capabilities are referred to as GPU Compute, and using a GPU as a coprocessor for general-purpose scientific computing is called general-purpose GPU (GPGPU) programming.
+> 1. GPUs (Graphical Processing Units) were originally designed to accelerate rendering of images, 2D, and 3D graphics.
+However, due to their capability of performing many parallel operations, their utility extends beyond that to applications such as deep learning.
+GPUs prioritize having a large number of cores to achieve a higher level of parallelism.
+> 2. Imagine you want to add two vectors, a simple implementation iterates over the vector, adding each pair of elements on each iteration sequentially.
+But the addition of the *ith* pair of elements does not rely on any other pair.
+So, what if we could execute these operations concurrently, adding all of the pairs of elements in parallel?
+That’s when the GPUs come into action.
+Modern GPUs can run millions of threads simultaneously, enhancing performance of these mathematical operations on massive vectors.
-> 2. The Chrome team is thrilled to announce that WebGPU is now available by default in Chrome 113, which allows high-performance 3D graphics and data-parallel computation on the web.
+> 3. The Chrome team is thrilled to announce that WebGPU is now available by default in Chrome 113, which allows high-performance 3D graphics and data-parallel computation on the web.
 See https://developer.chrome.com/blog/webgpu-release/

 ## Best practice for font units
 - `1px` is equal to whatever the browser is treating as a single pixel (even if it’s not literally a pixel on the hardware screen).